vacp2p/rfc/content/docs/rfcs/38/README.md

 ### Omniscient Adversaries

-Omniscient adversaries have somhow gained an "unfair" participation in consensus by being able to control `f` of `N` nodes with a out-of-band "supra-liminal" coordination mechansim.
+Omniscient adversaries have somehow gained an "unfair" participation in consensus by being able to control `f` of `N` nodes with a out-of-band "supra-liminal" coordination mechanism.
 Such adversaries use this coordinated behavior to delay or sway honest majority consensus.

 #### Passive Gossip Adversary

 The passive network omniscient adversary is fully aware at all times of the network state.
-Such an adversary can always chose to vote in the most efficient way to block the distributed consenus from finalizing.
+Such an adversary can always chose to vote in the most efficient way to block the distributed consensus from finalizing.

 #### Active Gossip Adversary